MatterMiners/cobald/docs/source/changes/README.rst

       - 42
     # long description of changes
     long:
-      The Line Protocol implementation has been extended to remove case that previously led to illegal output. ``None`` values are forbidden, and strings are escaped in field values, tags and measurements.
+      The Line Protocol implementation has been extended to remove cases that previously led to illegal output. ``None`` values are forbidden, and strings are escaped in field values, tags, and measurements.

 New changes are assigned to the "next" release.
 Release information is added automatically when a release is prepared.